Nuns Accuse Katy Perry Of Witchcraft In Lawsuit Over Former L.A. Convent

 — Raw Story (@RawStory) March 11, 2017

-Sister Callanan told the Daily Mail that when she first met Perry to discuss her plans to purchase the property she tried hard to impress by dressing “very nicely.”
+Sister Callanan told the Daily Mail that when she first met Perry to discuss her plans to purchase the property, she tried hard to impress by dressing “very nicely.”

 “I have this tattoo on my wrist and it says Jesus,” Perry said, according to Callanan.